httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 # Server Authentication {#auth}

-There are no existing expectations with respect to cryptographically strong server authentication when it comes to resolving HTTP URIs.
-Establishing it, as described in {{RFC2818}}, creates a number of operational challenges.
+By their nature, HTTP URIs do not require cryptographically strong server authentication; that is only implied by HTTPS URIs.
+Establishing strong server authentication (see {{RFC2818}}) creates a number of operational challenges.
 For these reasons, server authentication is not mandatory for HTTP URIs when using the mechanism described in this specification.